What is the HEVC (H.265) Video Codec, and What Are its Benefits?

 Computing power is ever-evolving.
 The power of workstations, tablets, and mobile devices increases yearly.
 Higher data and communication speeds like 5G mean computational demands continue increasing.

 This convergence of technological power is advancing video and picture quality and viewer expectations of what top-quality video is.
-With these increased needs, the HEVC format is important because it’s a high-efficiency method of compressing video that can display the highest quality video.
+With these increased needs, the HEVC format is important because it’s a high-efficiency method of compressing video that can display the highest-quality video

 The HEVC codec is superior to previous standards.
 It can send a video sequence much more efficiently.
 It enables professional live video streaming, broadcasting, conferencing, and more, at maximal efficiency and quality.
 Further, as technology continues to improve, the HEVC codec provides future-proofing.